-There are multiple corrective actions for a high particle count.
-Selecting the appropriate action will depend on the operational and environmental conditions.
-If a high particle count is noticed in a component through oil analysis, the first question you should ask is where are the particles originating.
+There are several corrective actions that you can take for high particle counts.
+Selecting the appropriate action will depend on factors such as the operational and environmental conditions.
+If a high particle count is noticed in a component through oil analysis, the first question you should ask yourself is “where are the particles originating from?”

-The initial reaction is usually to change or filter the oil.
-However, determining where the particles are coming from can save time, money and numerous headaches down the road.
+But instead of asking where the particles are coming from, more often than not the initial reaction is usually to change or filter the oil.
+However, determining where the particles are coming from can save you time, money, and numerous headaches down the road.
 Simply removing the particles only focuses on the failure symptom and not the root cause.

 It is a common misconception that new oil is clean.
-In fact, when tested straight from an unopened drum, most new oils have particle counts that are in some cases 32 times dirtier than what you would prefer to have in your equipment.
+In fact, when tested straight from an unopened drum, most new oils have particle counts that, in some cases, can be 32 times dirtier than what you would prefer to have in your equipment.

 Every machine "breathes," so proper precautions must be taken to ensure that clean, dry air is entering the system.
-Otherwise, particles will build to uncontrollable amounts over time.
+Otherwise, particles will build to uncontrollable levels over time.

-Some particles measured during a particle count may not be strictly contamination from outside sources but rather the effect of this contamination in the form of wear debris.
+Some particles measured during a particle count may not be strictly contamination from outside sources, but rather the effect of contamination in the form of wear debris.

 Even brand-new equipment must be inspected for cleanliness.
 Often new components are not flushed or cleaned after assembly.
-This will lead to high particle counts after installation.
+This can lead to high particle counts after installation.

 Systems with built-in filtration may run dirty because of operational conditions or a flaw in the design.
 In this case, all the particles that you assume are being caught by the filtration system are being sent throughout the internal components.